 “Moments” are instances where different motivations for consumer action arise.
 Consumer motivations are the result of conscious goals such as what consumers are trying to achieve (intentions) and unconscious perceptions based on past experience.
 Moment segmentation preserves the interaction between these internal factors and external context as a consumer “steps into” different moments of their lives.
 Preserving this interaction of the moment leads to the granularity required for deeper insights.
 Much of consumer behavior is irrational.
 To capture more relevant consumer insights you need to understand not only rational behavior, but also irrational behavior.
 Our definition of moments covers both rational and irrational behavior.
 Need states only address moments that result in rational behavior, thus understanding ‘moments’ encompasses a larger perspective.

-Needs states work give you an understanding of a person’s general goals/concerns/beliefs/attitudes/ideals in life.
+Needs states provides an understanding of a person’s general goals/concerns/beliefs/attitudes/ideals in life.
 They are general to a person and are highly impacted by a person’s cultural, demographic, socio-economic background, their life stage, life values, time styles and personality.
 Therefore needs states give you a good solid view of the patterns in what people value.
 These tend to be very rationally defined sets of information.

 Moments take this knowledge and focus in on application to a specific moment in a person’s life with the goal of understanding in that moment what motivates them to make a choice and what cues their behavior.
 Moments focus on understanding the underlying motivator and subconscious cues.